What makes a good custom trade show booth and what can you do to the get the right custom trade show booth for your needs?

 Outdoor events can get crowded, so it’s important to design a pop-up tent that helps customers find your booth.
 You might use bright colors or large lettering that’s easy to see in a sea of exhibitors.
 Alternatively, you can opt for tent walls or tent legs for extra visibility.
 This extra space can also serve as an advertising area; you can have it printed with offers, special prices, website URLs, or even photos of your products.

-One of the easiest ways to make a serious impact at a trade show is an exhibit wall.
+One of the easiest ways to make a serious impact at a trade show is an exhibit wall for your custom trade show booth.
 These walls partition off your booth area, turning it into a self-contained space for customers and business contacts.
 For maximum effect, you can use branded, full-color walls — they set you apart from other exhibitors at a trade show.
 What’s more, when you use your company’s colors and design elements, it helps customers spot your booth in a crowded hall.

 Trade shows are all about the swag — giveaway products that are printed with your company’s branding.
 During the show, your promotional items provide an incentive for people to check out your booth.
 After all, word gets around quickly at trade shows.
 If people see other attendees carrying exciting swag from your company, they’re more likely to seek you out.